NBC has made big bets this season on Broadway and broad comedy, and neither has paid off so far. But one bold gamble still might.

 The network's most inspired tactic in recent years has been positioning shows when and where audiences least expect hits -- and then outperforming expectations.

-NBC may be in a position to do it again this spring, with help from some returning winners and America's favorite cannibal psychologist.
+NBC may now be in a position to do it again, with help from some returning winners and America's favorite cannibal psychologist.
 There could even be the slightest of hopes for the doomed-looking "Smash," a favorite of NBC entertainment chief Bob Greenblatt.

 Greenblatt has been criticized for saying NBC wants broad new sitcoms rather than the Thursday night shows that for years have earned more respect than ratings.
 The broad shows, it turns out, aren't scoring either.